Georgian Railway: History

 The second major development of Georgian railways was due to rapid industrialisation and need for better distribution of agricultural products, including tea, citrus and wine produce.
 This resulted in the construction of the branch lines to: Natanebi-Ozurgeti (1924); Brotseula-Tskaltubo (1934), Senaki-Ingiri-Gali (1930), Gali-Ochamchire-Sokhumi (1938), Gori-Tskhinvali (1940).
-The construction of the Sokhumi-Adler allowing direct connection to the Russian railway network started during World War II, and was in full operation by 1949.
+The construction of the Sokhumi-Adler allowing direct connection to the Russian Railways network started during World War II (later Soviet Railways), and was in full operation by 1949.

-The new Marabda to Akhalkalaki line opened on 31 December 1986.
-Presently, plans are underway to rehabilitate this line and extend across the Turkish border to Kars, thus re-creating a direct Kars–Tbilisi–Baku route.
-(Between 1899 and 1993, rail travel between Kars and Tbilisi was possible via Gyumri (Alexandropol, Leninakan), but that route was broken in 1993 with the closing of the Turkish-Armenian border.)
+The Marabda to Akhalkalaki line opened on 31 December 1986.

+The rail connection between Kars and Tbilisi via Gyumri (Alexandropol, Leninakan) that began in 1889 ended in 1993 with the closing of the Turkish-Armenian border.